Acquiring Followers

 FF is Follow Friday: recommending accounts who Follow you and/or that you Follow.

-It has plateau'd a bit for me, though it doesn't helpt that Twitter constantly locks out or outright purges users who disagree with the subjective opinions of those who run Twitter.
+for me, though it doesn't helpt that Twitter constantly locks out or outright purges users who disagree with the subjective opinions of those who run Twitter.

 When I began to tweet my WCW and FF lists, there was a time I would acquire approximately 135 New Followers per week.